internet-identity-labs/nfid-docs/content/en/index.md

 ## What is NFID?

-NFID is a self-custodial identity provider and key management layer that makes it easy for anyone to make and use multi-chain accounts.
+NFID is a self-custodial identity provider and key management protocol that makes it easy for anyone to make and use multi-chain accounts.

 ## What is NFID SDK?